6 ways to turn your bedroom into a sleep sanctuary

 Being too hot or too cold can cause you to have trouble falling asleep or staying asleep.

-If your room is cool enough, it will be easier to fall asleep, since your body temperature naturally decreases so you can snooze.
+If your room is cool, it will be easier to fall asleep, since your body temperature naturally decreases so you can snooze.
 Try setting your thermostat somewhere between 60 and 67 degrees Fahrenheit.
-A cooler room will also help you stay asleep—specifically in REM (rapid eye movement) sleep, or the stage of sleep that involves dreaming.
+A cooler room will also help you stay asleep—specifically in REM (rapid eye movement) sleep, the stage of sleep that involves dreaming.

 Make sure your bedroom is dark

 It’s also recommended that you keep your bedroom free of bright lights, televisions, computers, tablets, or cell phones.
-Exposure to light while sleeping can stimulate your brain, interfering with the production of the sleep hormone melatonin and even increasing your body temperature, both of which can keep you awake.
+Exposure to light while sleeping can stimulate your brain and interfere with the production of the hormone melatonin.
+Melatonin levels naturally rise in the body around dusk, helping you become drowsy and ready for sleep.

-Make sure all your lights are turned off and use curtains (blackout curtains can help if you live in an area with excessive street light) or eye masks if necessary.
+Make sure all your lights are turned off and use curtains or eye masks if necessary.
+Blackout curtains can help if you live in an area with excessive street light.
 If you need a night light, invest in a low-illumination light.
-Try to avoid watching television, playing electronic games, or using your phone 30 minutes to an hour before bedtime.
+Try to avoid watching television, playing electronic games, or using your phone an hour before bedtime.

 Change out your linens and mattresses regularly